mobileposse/github-release-action/README.md

 # Github Release action

-This action scans the repository tags and grabs the latest semver compliant tag.
-The minor build number is then incremented and a draft release is created.
+This action tags and creates a new Github release based on the provided inputs.

 ## Inputs